jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 description: New tools to easily propagate uncertainties for marine CO<sub>2</sub> system
 ---

-Have you ever wanted to include uncertainties along with calculated marine CO<sub>2</sub> system variables, but were frustrated by the effort required?
-Fortunately, the job to attain this basic good-science requirement has just gotten a lot easier.
+Have you ever wanted to include the uncertainties along with the calculated marine CO<sub>2</sub> system variables?
+Although a basic requirement for good science, the only way forward has been to code it oneself.
+Fortunately, it just got a lot easier.

 Marine scientists who study the ocean CO<sub>2</sub> system often use two of its measured or modeled variables to calculate the others,